bgibbs/trailstop/README.md

 2. Add high, low, and stop to folio.csv

    a.
-High is the highest closing price for the security since you entered the        trade.
+High is the highest closing price for the security since you entered the
+      trade.
+This is entered once by hand, then updated automatically every day.
+      If you just entered the trade today, then use your entry price.

    b.
 Low is the lowest closing price for the security since you entered the
       trade.
+This is entered once by hand, then updated automatically every day.
+      If you just entered the trade today, then use your entry price.

    c.
 Stop takes the following format: